OVERVIEW

 FAQ

-Give me the date and location, I will advise immediately.
+Give me the date and location, and I will advise immediately.

 I typically will accept only one booking per day to ensure you have my full and undivided attention.

-I mentor a large number of other Celebrant across Australia and have acess to incredible resources so am sure to be able to assist in almost any circumstance (though can't deep sea scuba dive anymore).
+I mentor a large number of other Celebrants across Australia, I publish an international newsletter for Celebrants and have access to incredible resources so am sure to be able to assist in almost any circumstance (though I can't deep sea scuba dive anymore).

-Free free to ask any questions or even have a look at my webpage where I have answers to well over 220 wedding questions, (some of which are a bit curly), so don't be afraid to ask me.
-You may also occassionally here me on radio interviews.
+Feel free to ask any questions or even have a look at my webpage, where I have answers to hundreds of wedding questions (some of which are a bit curly), so don't be afraid to ask me.
+You may also occasionally hear me on radio interviews.

-All my prices are freely available on my website but let's have a chat about where what and when you need with any inclusions, to make your ceremony perfect, and then we can finalise your investment amount.
+All my prices are freely available on my website but let's have a chat about where, what and when you need me with any inclusions, to make your ceremony perfect, and then we can finalise your investment amount.

-I typically spend around 20-30 hours preparing your ceremony and about 4 hours afterwards (more if editing a video for you).
-You will find I am very reasonably priced given the work I put into each and every ceremony and the level of support you will receive.
+I typically spend around 20-30 hours preparing your ceremony, about 4 hours or more on your day, and about 4 hours or more afterwards (even more if editing a video for you).
+You will find I am very reasonably priced given my extensive experience, and the energy & work I put into each and every ceremony, not to mention the level of support you will receive.

-You may scan documents to me but I will still need to sight original evidence of eleigibility, date & place of birth, and a photo ID before the ceremony in order to make certain your marriagewill be valid under Australian law.
+You may scan documents to me but I will still need to sight original evidence of eligibility, date & place of birth, and a photo ID before the ceremony in order to make certain your marriage will be valid under Australian law.
+That sighting of documents can be via video link.

-So yes, I can manage your music if necessary but it is always best if someone else does.
+So yes, I can manage your music if necessary, but it is always nice if you have another capable person doing that; and I check and double-check that all is ready beforehand.

 As a part of my ongoing personal improvement & development, I usually place a video camera on an unattended tripod so that I can review my each and every performance as a Celebrant.
 Sometimes guests stand in front of the camera or bump it and so the it is not always a perfect result.
 It is certainly not of the standard that you would expect if you hire a videographer who will endeavour to get the very best angle and close-ups, but I am always happy to provide a free copy of the video to you.